Great Britain men's national basketball team: 2020s–present

 After Great Britain successfully made it through pre-qualifying for the EuroBasket 2022, at an overall record of (7–1), the team advanced to the final round of qualifiers.
 Following a defeat in their opening fixture away to Montenegro 81–74, Great Britain earned a tough victory at home against Germany 81–73.
 The team went on to win three of their next four matches during the qualifying period, including a second win over Germany, which came at the buzzer to clinch a place into the finals.
 Drawn into Group C at the tournament, however, Great Britain would go winless for the second consecutive EuroBasket to finish in last place.

+The underwhelming play for Great Britain would carry over to their World Cup qualifying campaign for the 2023 FIBA World Cup.
+They would compile a (1–9) record during the process and failed to qualify.
+Following the disappointment of missing out on the World Cup, Great Britain entered EuroBasket 2025 qualifying, where they went on to secure qualification with a record of (4–2), to make their fourth successive appearance on the European stage.
+However, at the finals placed in Group B, disastrous performances in four out of their five group stage fixtures eliminated any possibility to advance.
+Their only victory came in their last Group B match against Montenegro 83–89, which was Great Britain's first win at the event since 2013.

+In October 2025, a month after the tournament concluded, scandal hit British basketball, as the federation, along with the men's national team was suspended by FIBA from international competition due to "governance issues".
+After a month of deliberation, meeting with stakeholders in the UK, FIBA eventually lifted their ban against the national team in November 2025.